bertom1/CISC3130-Lab2/README.md

 # CISC3130-lab2
 Java program written to read a spotify csv files and create an output file based on the artists in the file and how many times they appear.
+Source code for the program can be found within the Main.java file.
+A sample output file is included which is titled "Artists-WeekOf09032020.txt" while the csv file used is titled "regional-global-weekly-latest.csv"
 ## Implementation
 This program uses a Scanner object to read a csv file, then splits the comma seperated values using the .split() method.
 A custom regex code is used to handle any extra commas within the CSV entries.
 These values are stored in a String array so the artist name can be pulled from index